Ajaywagh2298/almabetter-book-my-show/README.md

 ## Features
 - Users choose the date, time and number of tickets they wish to purchase and pay for them online.
 - Users can also select the seats they want to book beforehand.

 1. Event listings: BookMyShow offers information on a wide range of events, including films, plays, concerts, sporting events, and more.

 2. Show timings and seat availability: BookMyShow gives consumers access to show timings and seat availability for the events they're interested in, making it simpler for them to plan their trip.

-3. Seat selection: BookMyShow gives users the option to choose their seats from an interactive seat map, making it simple to choose the best seats available.
+3. Seat selection: BookMyShow gives users the option to choose their seats from an seats schedules, making it simple to choose the best seats available.

 4. Available payment methods: In order to make the booking process as smooth as possible, BookMyShow provides a wide range of payment methods, including credit cards, debit cards, net banking, and mobile wallets.